JanX2/p2j/README.md

 2. Edit trace.py and update `TRACE_BASE = "/home/chris/ab/gamemenu.py"` with the path to the python script file you wish to profile.
 In this example `gamemenu.py`.

-3. Change the `import` statement to import everything from the file containing main():
+3. Change the `import` statement to import everything from the file containing the `main()` that you want to translate:
 `from gameengine import *`
+It’s not sufficient to just add the imports from your file containing your `main()`.

 4. Run your application using `python trace.py`.
 Parameters are passed through to your main().